 Patient Facility Representatives (PFRs), nominated by facility staff to engage with their peers, provided feedback about quality improvement activities and helped develop the Network's educational materials.
 Nominated PFRs participated in Network's calls and events as well as national calls.
 The PFR Alliance group met virtually on a monthly basis.
 During these meetings the Network provided an overview of the status of projects as well as monthly assignments.
 The Network worked with Community Coalitions, a subgroup of dialysis facilities within its service area that included both high- and low- performing facilities.
 These facilities completed root cause analyses and participated in a Plan-Do-Study-Act (PDSA) cycle of four months.
-During the PDSA cycle, the Network and facility level and assisted with mitigating barriers by providing 1:1 technical assistance based on data and facility specific needs.
+During the PDSA cycle, the Network engaged the community coalition facilities in interventions to drive improvement at the Network and facility level and assisted with mitigating barriers by providing 1:1 technical assistance based on data and facility specific needs.
 Upon completion of the PDSA cycle, best practices identified within the coalitions were spread to facilities across the Network's service area to form a community of practice.